Nick-Masri/Poetry-Blog/_posts/2019-05-16-Drivers-Test.markdown

 have to be like him
 & says drive now

-KEEP ON DRIVING DON'T
-STOP ILL TELL YOU WHERE
-TO GO-WELL LIVE SOMEPLACE
-NEW-WE CAN SPLIT
-WAYS ONCE WE GET TO
-THE PROMISE LAND BUT
+Keep on driving don't
+stop ill tell you where
+to go-we'll live someplace
+new-we can split
+ways once we get their
-KID GO & DONT STOP
+but kid GO & DONT STOP
 DRIVING NOW YOU
 JUST GOTTA GO
 & DRIVE & NEVER
-STOP FOR A BIT
-YOU GOTTA DRIVE
-NOW GO DONT STOP
+STOP
-JUST DRIVE
 and don't ever stop
 they are gonna come
--i know your dad
+-I know your dad
 by looks-he looks
 like a real hardass
 the type to secretly